nicholaswilde/recipes/docs/cookies-and-bars/twix.md

 ### Step 1

-Combine condensed milk, brown sugar, Treacle or golden syrup, unsalted butter, and salt in a small saucepan and bring to a boil.
+Combine [sweetened condensed milk][1], brown sugar, Treacle or golden syrup, unsalted butter, and salt in a small saucepan and bring to a boil.

 ### Step 2